-RFID Software: Writing data to the tag's memory or a change of the tag's EPC identifier
+RFID Software: Write data to the tag's memory or change of the tag's EPC identifier

-Writing data to the tag's memory or a change of the tag's EPC identifier
+Write data to the tag's memory or change of the tag's EPC identifier

 You can use the "Write" tab (Figure 16) to write data to the tag's memory (if the tag supports that action).
 This feature can be used only with tags that support the "Class-1 Gen-2" standard.

 Figure 16: Writing data to the tag's memory

 IP address - The reader's IP address.
 The reader should be duly configured, its IP address should be specified in the TCP/IP settings (see "Configuring the connection with the reader"), and a connection with the reader should be established.

 Antenna - The reader's antenna number that can perform the write operation to the tag.

 Tag ID - A unique identifier of the tag in HEX format.

 Select the data writing mode in the "Tag memory" parameter group.